 I used to keep a big jar of gazpacho in the fridge all summer long and eat it every day.
 It’s a great snack, lunch, appetizer or side dish.
 Having forgotten about gazpacho for years, I’m going back to my own tradition.

 How could anyone not like gazpacho?
 Yet many of my clients shake their heads when I ask about chilled soups.
 It could only be because they have never tried it.
-Refreshing and healthy, it’s fantastic for hot weather and the perfect use for fresh peak of the season summer produce.
+Refreshing, cool and healthy, it’s fantastic for hot weather and the perfect use for fresh peak-of-the-season summer produce, like colorful, organic heirloom tomatoes.

 Serve gazpacho in bowls for lunch or a snack.
 Pair it with grilled chicken or shrimp for dinner.
 Team it up with a quesadilla.
 Pour it into shot glasses and serve gazpacho shooters as an appetizer.
 Gazpacho can be enjoyed many ways.